Kajlongero/crm-graphql-frontend/README.md

 After that, you need to connect a mongo database to manage connections and save information

+## NOTE: You need to clone the backend repository

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.